LJennings11/larrys-store/README.md

 Run `node server.js` for the development backend server.
 This will start a server on port 3000.

+The server saves data locally to a data.json file.
+When it starts, this data is retrieved when the server tarts.
+The file is updated when the data is changed successfuly while running.
+A data.backup.json exists in case things go wrong

 ## Searching

 You can search buy specifiying a full category, or buy specifiying a partial name.
 The search is case-insensitive.